SpiffInc/polyn-ruby/README.md

 # Polyn

-Polyn is a dead simple service framework built on top of [Apache Kafka](https://github.com/apache/kafka).
-It is designed to be language agnostic and provides a simple, yet powerful, abstraction layer for building services.
+Polyn is a dead simple service framework designed to be language agnostic while and providing a simple, yet powerful, abstraction layer for building reactive events based services.

+According to [Jonas Boner](http://jonasboner.com/), reactive Microservices require you to:
+1. Follow the principle “do one thing, and one thing well” in defining service boundaries
+2. Isolate the services
+3. Ensure services act autonomously
+4. Embrace asynchronous message passing
+5. Stay mobile, but addressable
+6. Design for the required level of consistency

+It is the aim of Polyn to provide for this in a consistent way.

 ## Installation